 Discounts available for 2 people or less staying for 7 nights outside the peak season, using one room only.

 The Roseland Peninsula is an Area of Outstanding Natural Beauty and forms one of the finest sections of Cornwall's South Coast.
 From Mevagissey to St Mawes and bordered by the Fal Estuary to the west, the Roseland Peninsula has been drawing visitors for years with its splendid coastline, unique gardens, historic villages and superb sailing waters.
-A truly magnificent part of Cornwall, the Roseland Peninsula is a wonderful place to spend a memorable holiday.
+A truly magnificent part of Cornwall, it is a wonderful place to spend a memorable holiday.
 With The Lost Gardens of Heligan and The Eden Project in one direction and Falmouth and the National Maritime Museum in the other the Roseland is brimming with places to visit and things to do.

 St Mawes Castle, built by Henry VIII in the 16th century sits on Castle Point at the mouth of the River Fal.
 At the top of St Mawes, Lamorran Gardens house a wonderful collection of tropical plants with lovely views down into the Harbour.
 St Just-in-Roseland has arguably the most photographed church in Cornwall.
 The 13th century church sits quietly tucked away on the edge of the creek.
 The Veryan Roundhouses are a must see, on the way to Nare Head, where you will find the most spectacular views of Gerrans Bay.
 The little village of Portloe nestles in lovely valley and is one of Cornwall's quintessential spots.
 Portscatho has a number of art galleries and many artists find the light in this harbour village inspires much of their work.
 The Roseland Inn at Philleigh is a 16th century pub just waiting for you to visit, as is the newly refurbished Smugglers Cottage at Tolverne, perfect for that afternoon Cornish Cream Tea, now run by Tregothnan Estate home to the UK's first tea plantation.
 The most popular thing to do though on the Roseland is simply to walk and enjoy some of Cornwall's most beautiful coastline.